loehnertz/rattlesnake/README.md

 Argument     | Description
 --------     | -----------
 --live (-l)  | This is the 'live-mode' which records audio and inverts it on-the-fly.
-It also detects the volume level of the source and adjust itself to it.
 --file (-f)  | This is the more basic 'file-mode' which expects a wave audio file (.wav) as a second argument.
 It then plays back the original file as well as the inverted audio to effectively cancel it out.

 Both modes are self-adjusting themselves during execution.